PasiSalenius/LightMQTT/README.md

 Any % character in the clientId is converted to a hex byte encoded as two ascii hex characters.
 This lets you define simple templates for custom clientId strings.

-Note that currently LightMQTT uses a static buffer for received message bytes and its size is defined by `bufferSize` which defaults to 4096.
-Configure a large enough buffer for your use case, as messages over the buffer's size get silently discarded and parsing continues from the next message.
+Note that currently LightMQTT uses a static buffer for received message bytes.
+Its size is defined with `bufferSize` defaulting to 4096.
+Configure a large enough buffer for your use case, as messages larger than the buffer get silently discarded.
 Having this single read buffer greatly increases performance.

 ```swift